 This post is part of the #WeekendWanderlust link up on A Brit and A Southerner.

-While in Hong Kong I stayed at the Pearl Premium Guesthouse inside Mirador Mansion.
+While in Hong Kong I stayed at the Pearl Premium Guesthouse inside Mirador Mansion in Kowloon.
 This is a large scale building that caters to budget travelers.
-I chose to stay here rather than at the more infamous Chungking Mansion and was quite happy with the quality of the guesthouse and the location, which was just steps away from the Tsim Sha Tsui subway station in Kowloon.
+I was quite happy with the quality of the guesthouse and the location, which was a 2 minute walk from Kowloon Park as well as the subway.

 If you can stretch your budget there are plenty of moderate and high end luxury hotels you can book in Hong Kong here.